The world's largest website

 ISSUES RESULTING IN EXCESS WELD REWORK AND ROBOT DOWN TIME.

-mm) MIG wire, short circuit transfer on most applications is
+mm), MIG wire, and the short circuit transfer on most applications is

 found in the weld current range of approx. 80 to 190 amps.